EvilPort2/emojify/README.md

 3. OpenCV 3.4
 4. h5py
 5. A good grasp over the above 4 topics along with neural networks.
 Refer to the internet if you have problems with those.
 I myself am just a begineer in those.
+6. dlib
-6. A good CPU (preferably with a GPU).
+7. A good CPU (preferably with a GPU).
-7. Patience....
+8. Patience....
 A lot of it.
-8. Tensorboard (for visualizing training)
+9. Tensorboard (for visualizing training)

 ## Facial expressions used
 0 - Neutral<br>